Shared inbox software: Boosting team collaboration and productivity

 Now, let's learn more about the best business email address examples and discuss some ideas to direct you toward writing a professional email.

-A few email creators accessible on the web today will allow you to make a professional email address.
+A few email providers accessible on the web today will allow you to make a professional email address.
 While you can make such an account with Gmail, iCloud, Outlook, and Yahoo, there are a few other great choices.

 Many of these email-creating tools offer paid plans that permit the use of a custom domain name, which is particularly valuable when you own your own business.